aupac/ember-aupac-cascading-select/README.md

 {{aupac-cascading-select items=items selection=subTask store=controller.store }}
 ```

-###JSON Requests
+###How are requests made?

-Requests for dependent data is made according to ember-data conventions.
+Requests are made for additional data according to the ember-data Adapter you are using:

+Example:

- 1. A request is made for all managers on load `GET /managers`
+ 1. A request is made for all managers on load `this.store.find('manager')`
- 2. Select the manager with an id of 1
+ 2. Select a manager
- 3. A request is made to populate the submanagers `GET /managers/1/subManagers`
+ 3. A request is made to populate the sub-managers `manager.get('subManagers')`
- 4. Select a sub-manager with an id of 2
+ 4. Select a sub-manager
- 5. A request is made to populate the employees `GET /subManagers/2/employees`
+ 5. A request is made to populate the employees `subManager.get('employees')`
  6. etc.

 The component will automatically make these requests for you, just need to make sure you have server mappings for them.